 “We hired a group of people to help us manage our product pricing and inventory because holidays in eCommerce are crazy.”

-But they forgot to set clear expectations to their new workers of just how crazy it could get and how much time each worker would need to be available.
+But they forgot to set clear expectations for the new workers of just how crazy it could get and how much time each worker would need to be available.

 When you hire remote workers for busy times such as the holidays, be sure to always ensure their availability and responsiveness.
 Make sure their commitment is clear before hiring horror becomes a reality in your business.